PIPEPIR/frontend-origin/README.md

 This document outlines the steps to run the frontend project using Yarn and how to set up the environment variables using a `.env` file.

-## Prerequisites

-- Ensure that you have [Node.js](https://nodejs.org/) installed (version 14 or higher recommended).
-- Install [Yarn](https://yarnpkg.com/getting-started/install) if you haven't already.

 ## Setting Up the Project

 1. **Clone the Repository:**